Acts 27

 Notes

-The deceptive ὑποπνεύσαντος νότου ("when a south wind blew gently") gave a false sense of security.
-The verb ὑποπνεύσαντος appears only here in the New Testament and denotes a light, promising breeze.
-But the situation changed dramatically when a ἄνεμος τυφωνικός ("typhonic wind" or "cyclone") struck.
-This is the origin of our word "typhoon."
-The wind is called Εὐρακύλων ("Euraquilo" or "Northeaster"), a hybrid Latin-Greek term combining "Euros" (east wind) and "Aquilo" (north wind).
-It was a violent northeast gale.
+The ὑποπνεύσαντος νότου ("when a south wind blew gently") gave a false sense of security.
+The verb ὑποπνεύσαντος appears only here in the New Testament and denotes a light, favorable breeze.
+The conditions changed quickly when an ἄνεμος τυφωνικός ("typhonic wind") swept down on them.
+Luke names it Εὐρακύλων ("Euraquilo"), a hybrid Latin-Greek term for a violent northeast gale.

-The verb συναρπασθέντος ("seized") in verse 15 is vivid -- the same word is used for the mob seizing Stephen in Acts 6:12.
-The ship was grabbed by the storm as by a violent hand.
-The verb ἀντοφθαλμεῖν ("to face into/look against") literally means "to look the wind in the eye" -- a wonderfully graphic nautical metaphor found only here in the New Testament.
+The verb συναρπασθέντος ("seized") in verse 15 is vivid; the same word is used for the mob seizing Stephen in Acts 6:12.
+The verb ἀντοφθαλμεῖν ("to face into/look against") literally means "to look the wind in the eye," a striking nautical metaphor found only here in the New Testament.

-The undergirding of the ship (ὑποζωννύντες, "frapping") involved passing ropes or cables under and around the hull to hold the timbers together in heavy seas.
-This was a well-documented ancient practice.
-The fear of the Σύρτιν ("Syrtis") -- the dreaded sandbanks off the coast of Libya -- was very real.
-Ships driven southwest from Crete could easily end up on these shallows.
-The lowering of τὸ σκεῦος ("the gear") likely refers to a sea anchor or storm sail, something to slow the ship's drift.
+The undergirding of the ship (ὑποζωννύντες, "frapping") involved passing ropes or cables under the hull to hold the timbers together in heavy seas, a known ancient practice.
+The fear of the Σύρτιν ("Syrtis"), the sandbanks off the Libyan coast, was well founded: ships driven southwest from Crete could easily be carried there.
+The lowering of τὸ σκεῦος ("the gear") likely refers to a sea anchor or storm sail used to slow the drift.

 Paul's Vision and Encouragement (vv.
 21-26)